levups/screencapload/README.markdown

 You can get [register your application](http://imgur.com/register/api_anon) and get your own API key.
 It allows you to upload up to 100 images per hour.

+## OSX Integration

+You can use this script via a keyboard shortcut in many ways :

+- Create a system-wide service with Automator, than launches screencapload
+- Create a keyboard shortcut in Alfred App that triggers an Alfred Action